EVERYTHING YOU WANT TO KNOW ABOUT BUILDING AND LIVING IN THE RACHEL CARSON ECOVILLAGE . . . almost

 Will any units have bedrooms on the ground floor?

-Yes, all units will have ground-floor bedrooms.
+Yes, all units will have ground-floor bedrooms and bathrooms.
 We are designing the units for aging in place.

 Will the units be attached to each other?

 Yes, for savings of both first costs and monthly energy bills.

 What makes the buildings “high performance” buildings?
 How will the units be heated and cooled?
 Will they have solar panels?

 Nestled in the woods, our homes will take advantage of the cooling power of trees in the summer and warmth from the sun in the winter.
 The buildings will be super-insulated for energy efficiency and durability.
-Our goal is to be certified by the Passive House Institute, the “gold standard” of sustainability programs.
-The construction will be based on computer simulations of energy and the management of heat and moisture in the building envelope.
-This can reduce demand by as much as 75%.
-To eliminate combustion from inside the units, they will be heated and cooled electrically by small efficient devices such as ductless heat pumps.
-We expect to incorporate photovoltaic panels onto common facilities to provide some electricity.
-We also anticipate that the buildings will be solar-ready, though the reduced demand for electricity may require long payback periods.
+Our project has received Design Certification by the Passive House Institute, the “gold standard” of sustainability programs.
+The design of the buildings has been based on computer simulations of energy and the management of heat and moisture in the building envelope.
+This can reduce the waste of energy by more than 75%.
+To eliminate combustion from inside the units, they will be heated and cooled electrically.
+Our state-of-the-art heat pumps are not only efficient but incorporate an energy-recovery unit and compressor, which eliminates any outdoor unit.
+We will be using ‘green’ power, electricity from renewable sources.

 Won’t high-performance buildings be more expensive?

 With an experienced team, the cost of a Passive House certified building is no more than 3% above the cost of a conventional building.